FAQs for Current Law Students

 Pro Bono opportunities range from a one-time four-hour commitment to ongoing weekly commitments of two hours or more.
 There are pro bono opportunities that can fit all schedules.
-If you need help finding an opportunity that works for you, contact the Director of Pro Bono and Community Engagement.
+If you need help finding an opportunity that works for you, contact Professor Sara Gosman, Director of the Public Service and Pro Bono Program.

 “As law students, even though it seems like we are constantly busy and there is no

 possible way to fit anything more into our schedule, pro bono work is still possible.